pydata/xarray/xarray/datatree_/docs/source/hierarchical-data.rst

 or are more usefully thought of as groups of related ``xarray.Dataset`` objects.
 For this purpose we provide the :py:class:`DataTree` class.

-This page explains in detail how to understand and use the different features of the :py:class:`DataTree` class for your own heirarchical data needs.
+This page explains in detail how to understand and use the different features of the :py:class:`DataTree` class for your own hierarchical data needs.

 .. _node relationships: